HOW TO PLAN A PARTY BUS TRIP: A STEP-BY-STEP GUIDE

 - You are booked!
 As your party bus event date approaches, it’s time to get prepared.
 The difference is always in the details.
 Here are strategical tips from the party bus pros.

-- Collect The Money: If you are the event organizer and everyone going on the bus will be pitching in financially, make sure to send out Venmo requests for the $/pp amount in advance.
+- Collect The Money: If you are the event organizer and everyone goes on the bus will be pitching in financially, make sure to send out Venmo requests for the $/pp amount in advance.
 By handling the financial payments early, you won’t get stuck with the entire bill on the day of the trip.
 It’s also a great way to encourage people to financially commit to their RSVP, so you don’t end up with only 5 guests on a 40-person bus!

 - Confirm Venues: If you are planning on visiting a winery, brewery or any establishment that will require a tasting reservation, make sure to call them directly well in advance to ensure they can accommodate your group size on your date of choice.
 Most all wineries and breweries require reservations for group visits and tastings.